jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 [$\chi^2$-table](https://people.richland.edu/james/lecture/m170/tbl-chi.html) we
 see that the value of our statistic is higher than all values given for 2 degrees of freedom.
 This means that there is a dependence between survival and class significant for all reasonable $\alpha$.
-As a result we reject our $H_0$.
+As a result, we reject our $H_0$.

-Similarly for survival and sex we use our old pivot table and receive the following results.
+Similarly, for survival and sex we use our old pivot table and receive the following results.

 ```python